What is Cuphead?

 Look for the Cuphead soundtrack to be available at game launch.

-Are the sound effects I’ve heard in the unfinished?
+Are the sound effects I’ve heard so far unfinished?

 Chances are you heard our placeholder sound effects.
 Fear not – the final game sound effects are being created by the industry award-winning people at Sweet Justice.
 We think fans will appreciate the attention to detail we’ve strived for in keeping everything as era-accurate as possible.